amices/mice/README.md

 install.packages("mice")
 ```

-The latest version is can be installed from GitHub as follows:
+The latest version can be installed from GitHub as follows:

 ``` r
 install.packages("devtools")